 Bail, Christopher A., Lisa P. Argyle, Taylor W. Brown, John P. Bumpus, Haohan Chen, M.B.
 Fallin Hunzaker, Jaemin Lee, Marcus Mann, Friedolin Merhout, and Alexander Volfovsky.
 2018.
 “Exposure to Opposing Views on Social Media Can Increase Political Polarization.”
 Proceedings of the National Academy of Sciences, vol. 115, no. 37: 9216–9221.
 Link.
 PDF.

 Chen, Haohan, and Herbert Kitschelt.
 Forthcoming.
 “Political Linkage Strategies and Social Investment Policies: Clientelism and Educational Policy in the Developing World.”
 The World Politics of Social Investment, Volume 1, edited by Bruno Palier and Silja Haeusermann.
 Oxford: Oxford University Press.
-Paper

 Zhang, Ruodan, Haohan Chen, and Jill Nicholson-Crotty.
 “A New Bureaucratic Effect: Does government funding to public charities crowd out or crowd in volunteers?”
 R&R.